 - Challenging an unlawful demand that you submit to chemical tests

 - Challenging the validity of breath or blood test results

 - Challenging the validity of field test results

 - Arguing that your BAC at the time of driving was lower than it was at the time of testing (the “blood alcohol curve” defense)

 - Arguing that you were not driving the vehicle

 - Providing alternative explanations for bad driving

 While the facts shape the defense, the outcome is often determined by the skill of the driver’s DUI defense lawyer.
 The Law Offices of Randy Collins is committed to giving each client the strongest possible defense.
-Whether that means seeking dismissal of the charges, asking a jury to return a “not guilty” verdict, or negotiating a favorable outcome, you can be assured of an experienced, knowledgeable, and aggressive effort to help you avoid the consequences of a Southern California misdemeanor DUI conviction.
+Whether that means seeking dismissal of the charges, asking a jury to return a “not guilty” verdict, or negotiating a favorable outcome, you can be assured of an experienced, knowledgeable, and aggressive effort to help you avoid the consequences of a Southern Orange County misdemeanor DUI conviction.

 Need Help?
 Request Your Free Consult

 If you’ve been arrested for DUI and need legal assistance from our Orange County misdemeanor DUI attorneys, call (844) 241-1221 to request a free consultation for your case.